Skip to main content

 10 SOLUTIONS TO FIX A FURNACE NOT BLOWING HOT AIR

-INCORRECT THERMOSTAT SETTINGS
+1. INCORRECT THERMOSTAT SETTINGS

 Symptoms

-If a thermostat is set incorrectly, you might notice your furnace blowing cold air from the heat registers, a lower-than-expected temperature reading on the thermostat, or you may even hear your air conditioner running outside.
+If a thermostat is set incorrectly, you might notice your furnace blowing chilly air from the heat registers, a lower-than-expected temperature reading on the thermostat, or you may even hear your air conditioner running outside.

 Details

 There are a lot of options when it comes to thermostats – programmable models, smart thermostats and more -- but they all control both heating and cooling.
-With all of these choices, there are a number of scenarios involving your thermostat that can result in your furnace blowing cold air.
+With all of these choices, there are a number of scenarios involving your thermostat that can result in your furnace blowing chilly air.

 Solution